How to Sign a PowerShell Script

 Save the script and close PowerShell ISE.

-Set-AuthenticodeSignature "insert_filepath" @(Get-ChildItem Cert:\CurrentUser\My -CodeSign)[0]
+Set-AuthenticodeSignature "insert_filepath" @(Get-ChildItem -Path Cert:\CurrentUser\My -CodeSign)[0]

 Test the new script signing tool by double-clicking it.